SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

    Perhaps this point should be left until the later "in action" example, where this principle is demonstrated?

+..
+TODO: There are rare cases in which we automatically insert a call to super.init() for you.
+   When is this?
+Either way, I need to mention it in here.

 .. _Initialization_SyntaxForDesignatedAndConvenienceInitializers:

 Syntax for Designated and Convenience Initializers